[Contents updated on January 25, 2018]

 When I first tried it, it was after I’ve tasted all the Buldak Bokkeum Myun, so I thought it wasn’t spicy at all.
 However, when I had the remaining last night as I was looking for some nibbles for beer, it caught me off guard.

-Each almond is coated with a glaze of spicy sauce, which is not as spicy as the ramen but still pretty subtle.
+Each almond is coated with a glaze of spicy sauce, which is not as spicy as the ramen but still pretty distinctive.
 The spiciness of Fire Noodle and almonds go unexpectedly well.

 By Heewon Kim